xndbogdan/malicious-repositories/README.md

 **DO NOT RUN THIS CODE**.

-And you should not install their dependencies either.
+(And you should not install dependencies either)

 The code is kept for educational and research purposes only.